 Graphic Arts straps on a helmet for I Want a Real Bike! by Eric A. Kimmel, illus. by Josh Cleland, in which a young raccoon dreams of having a “real” bike with gears he can shift; Yao Bai and the Egg Pirates by Tim J. Myers, illus. by Justin Wong, spotlighting Yao Bai’s clever plan to help his San Francisco family transport eggs on their boat to sell to the gold rush miners on a nearby island in the 1850s; and Chuylen’s Crooked Nose by Barbara J. Atwater and Ethan J. Atwater, illus. by Mindy Dwyer, a retelling of a Dena’ina fable from southern Alaska.

-Groundwood flits into spring with The Triumphant Tale of the House Sparrow by Jan Thornhill, an up-close look at one of the most adaptable creatures on Earth; I Was Cleopatra by Dennis Abrams, the fictional memoir of a boy actor in Shakespearian London; The Funeral by Matt James, chronicling a child’s first experience of death; On the Other Side of the Garden by Jairo Buitrago, trans. by Rafael Yockteng, illus. by Elise Amado, in which a girl meets several friendly animals while spending time at her grandmother’s home in the country; and The Breadwinner: The Graphic Novel, adapted from the film and based on the original work by Deborah Ellis, the story of an 11-year-old girl who disguises herself as a boy to support her family during the Taliban’s rule in Afghanistan.
+Groundwood flits into spring with The Triumphant Tale of the House Sparrow by Jan Thornhill, an up-close look at one of the most adaptable creatures on Earth; I Was Cleopatra by Dennis Abrams, the fictional memoir of a boy actor in Shakespearian London; The Funeral by Matt James, chronicling a child’s first experience of death; On the Other Side of the Garden by Jairo Buitrago, illus. by Rafael Yockteng, trans. by Elise Amado, in which a girl meets several friendly animals while spending time at her grandmother’s home in the country; and The Breadwinner: The Graphic Novel, adapted from the film and based on the original work by Deborah Ellis, the story of an 11-year-old girl who disguises herself as a boy to support her family during the Taliban’s rule in Afghanistan.